School Remote/Virtual Learning Resources

 Virtual Readings (K-2)

 I Can Save the Earth!: One Little Monster Learns to Reduce, Reuse, and Recycle by Alison Inches Covers different aspects of leading a “green”, sustainable lifestyle.
-This is really a wonderful, inspiring little book about Max, the little green monster, making many changes in his day-to-day life, for the betterment of himself and the planet that sustains us all.
+This is really a wonderful, inspiring little book about Max, the little green monster, making many changes in his day-to-day life, for the betterment of himself and the planet.
 Compost!
-Growing Gardens From Your Garbage by Linda Glaser Explains the cyclic nature of going from raising vegetables and flowers in a home garden, to eating the vegetables, to composting leftover food scraps, to using the compost to grow more flowers and vegetables, and so on.
-The story is told through a young girl whose family engages in backyard gardening and composting.
-Ties in nicely with a classroom unit with a focus on plants.
+Growing Gardens From Your Garbage by Linda Glaser Explains the cyclic nature of raising vegetables and flowers in a garden, eating the vegetables, composting leftover food scraps, and finally using the compost to grow more flowers and vegetables.
+The story is told through a young girl.
+Ties in nicely with a classroom unit focusing on plants.
 Stuff! by Steven Kroll Pinch the pack rat holds tight to all his “stuff”.
-But by participating in a tag sale, Pinch realizes others see value in his stuff and life is better without so many things cluttering his home.
-Pinch joins his neighbors in donating his tag sale money to buy trees to beautify their community.
-He then invites his pack rat relatives to sell their stuff at a tag sale and the money raised goes to planting more trees.
+But by participating in a tag sale, Pinch realizes others have use for his stuff and decluttering makes life better.
+Pinch and his neighbors donate their tag sale money to buy trees to beautify their community.
+He then invites his pack rat relatives to sell their stuff at a tag sale and use the money to plant more trees.
 A nice book about transforming habits and views for the betterment of oneself and achieving a greater good. |

 Teacher Feedback: